elzinko/vending-machine-kata/README.md

 Create list of action

 - [x] improve documentation state diagrams
-- [ ] forgot BDD which was the main purpose if the kata 8/
+- [x] forgot BDD which was the main purpose if the kata 8/
 - [ ] create a structured response using DTO
 - [ ] create error code for client
-- [ ] add rest doc
+- [ ] add API doc
 - [ ] better messages message separation
 - [ ] create a vuejs 3 client